Strike on Palestinians waiting for aid kills 70, Gaza officials say, taking war's toll past 30,000

-RAFAH, Gaza Strip (AP) — At least 70 people were killed in a strike early Thursday on a crowd of Palestinians waiting for humanitarian aid in Gaza City, bringing the total number killed since the start of the Israel-Hamas war to more than 30,000, Gaza's Health Ministry said.
+RAFAH, Gaza Strip (AP) — A strike early Thursday on a crowd of Palestinians waiting for humanitarian aid in Gaza City killed at least 70 people, bringing the death toll since the start of the Israel-Hamas war to more than 30,000, health officials said.

-Gaza City and the rest of northern Gaza were the first targets of Israel's air, sea and ground offensive launched in response to Hamas' Oct.
+Gaza City and the surrounding areas in the enclave's north were the first targets of Israel's air, sea and ground offensive, launched in response to Hamas' Oct.
 7 attack.
-The area has suffered widespread devastation and has been largely isolated from the rest of the territory for months, with little aid entering.
+The area has suffered widespread devastation and has been largely isolated during the conflict.
+Trucks carrying food reached northern Gaza this week, the first major aid delivery to the area in a month, officials said Wednesday.

-Aid groups say it has become nearly impossible to deliver humanitarian assistance in most of Gaza, in part because of the crowds of desperate people who overwhelm aid convoys.
-The U.N. says a quarter of Gaza's 2.3 million Palestinians face starvation.
+Aid groups say it has become nearly impossible to deliver humanitarian assistance in most of Gaza because of the difficulty of coordinating with the Israeli military, ongoing hostilities and the breakdown of public order, with crowds of desperate people overwhelming aid convoys.
+The U.N. says a quarter of Gaza's 2.3 million Palestinians face starvation; around 80% have fled their homes.

-Health Ministry spokesman Ashraf al-Qidra said another 280 people were wounded in Thursday's strike.

-Fares Afana, the head of the ambulance service at the Kamal Adwan Hospital, said medics arriving at the scene found “dozens or hundreds” lying on the ground.
-He said there were not enough ambulances to collect all the dead and wounded and that some were being brought to hospitals on donkey carts.
+In the wake of Thursday's strike, medics found “dozens or hundreds” lying on the ground, according to Fares Afana, the head of the ambulance service at Kamal Adwan Hospital.
+He said there were not enough ambulances to collect all the dead and wounded and that some were being brought to hospitals in donkey carts.

+The Al Jazeera network showed footage of several dead and wounded people being brought to another nearby hospital, Shifa, after the strike on a main road running along the Mediterranean coast.

+In addition to the dozens killed, another 280 people were wounded in Thursday’s strike, Health Ministry spokesman Ashraf al-Qidra said.

-The ministry, which is part of the Hamas-run government, maintains detailed records of casualties.
+The ministry, which is part of the Hamas-run government in Gaza, maintains detailed records of casualties.
 Its counts from previous wars have largely matched those of the U.N., independent experts and even Israel's own tallies.

 The Hamas attack into southern Israel that ignited the war killed 1,200 people, mostly civilians, and the militants seized around 250 hostages.
-Hamas is still holding around 130 hostages, a quarter of whom are believed to be dead, after releasing most of the others during a weeklong cease-fire in November.
+Hamas and other militants are still holding around 100 hostages and the remains of about 30 more, after releasing most of the other captives during a November cease-fire.

+The increasing alarm over hunger across Gaza has fueled international calls for another cease-fire, and the U.S., Egypt and Qatar are working to secure a deal between Israel and Hamas for a pause in fighting and the release of some of the hostages.

+Mediators hope to reach an agreement before the Muslim holy month of Ramadan starts around March 10.
+But so far, Israel and Hamas have remained far apart in public on their demands.

 Chehayeb reported from Beirut.